 If you are exploring more countryside or mountainous regions, be wary that you may not come across as many frequent places for food as you would within cities.
 If you are primarily sticking to rural landscapes on your e-bike trip, it’s always a good idea to pack food and/or snacks that will help you sustain your energy.

 What gear should I take on the trip?

 The type of gear you bring largely depends on the duration, terrain, and type of e-bike trip you’re planning to take.
 Either way, be sure to rent or bring an e-bike that includes racks for carrying necessary cargo.

-For a day trip, essentials may include: a backpack, water, a helmet, panniers attached to front and rear racks, a bike lock, cycling appropriate clothing (e.g. reflective for night), front and rear lights, and sunscreen.
+For a day trip, essentials may include: a backpack, water, a helmet, panniers attached to the front and rear racks, a bike lock, cycling appropriate clothing (e.g. reflective for the night), front and rear lights, and sunscreen.